scikit-learn/enhancement_proposals/slep006/proposal.rst

   by :user:`tguillemot`.
 * :pr:`9566` Another implementation (solution 3 from this SLEP)
   by :user:`jnothman`
-* This SLEP has emerged from many alternatives that is seen at :ref:`slep_006_other`.
+* This SLEP has emerged from many alternatives detailed at :ref:`slep_006_other`.

 Discussion & Related work